oguching/knowledge/wordpress.md

 ```

 Hooks
-In programming,initialisation of data is important as it's where we setup the prerequisites for the application such as its attributes, its required files and data, its connection to the database, and so on.
+In programming, initialisation of data is important as it's where we setup the prerequisites for the application such as its attributes, its required files and data, its connection to the database, and so on.
 WordPress has a lot of `hooks` that you can attach a function to.

 ```php
   add_action('wp_head', 'my_facebook_tags');